Yankees vs. Braves Player Props Betting Odds

 Torres Stats

-- Torres has collected 119 hits with 18 doubles, two triples, 18 home runs and 46 walks.
+- Torres has put up 119 hits with 18 doubles, two triples, 18 home runs and 46 walks.
 He has driven in 49 runs with 12 stolen bases.

 Torres Recent Games